2024 Liberal Democratic Party presidential election: Field widens as campaign intensifies

+Shinjirō Koizumi at the U.S. Embassy in Tokyo on 31 August 2024.
+He announced his campaign on 6 September.

 On 27 August, it was reported that Takaichi had also been forced to postpone her campaign announcement to the following week due to a typhoon.
 The next day Sankei reported she would officially declare on 9 September.
 Hayashi was reportedly planning to formally declare his candidacy on 3 September.
 Meanwhile, Koizumi confirmed in a tweet that he would formally announce his campaign in a press conference on 6 September.
 On 30 August, former Birthrate Minister and former leadership candidate Seiko Noda said she would formally announce her candidacy once she gathers enough support.

 Chief Cabinet Secretary Yoshimasa Hayashi announced his campaign in a press conference on 3 September.
 Hayashi, who had experience as a cabinet minister in various capacities, advocated for "people-friendly politics" in his speech.
 He pledged to implement wage hikes, election reform, and regional revitalization.

 Kobayashi and Ishiba clashed on taxes and reform.
 On 3 September Kobayashi stated he opposed any income tax increases, while Ishiba said he planned to increase taxation.
 The two also disagreed on the creation of a Ministry for Disaster Prevention; Ishiba supported it while Kobayashi argued it would create more unnecessary bureaucracy.
 The same day, Kobayashi met with Taro Aso.